Building Trust in Black-box Optimization: A Comprehensive Framework for Explainability: Conclusion

 \section{Conclusion}

 In this paper, we introduced Inclusive Explainability Metrics for Surrogate Optimization (IEMSO), a comprehensive framework designed to enhance transparency and build trust in black-box optimization (BBO) methods.
 Our approach addresses significant gaps in the current state of explainability for surrogate optimization, providing a set of model-agnostic metrics that can be applied across different surrogate frameworks and optimization scenarios.
 Through extensive experimental analysis on both synthetic and real-world benchmark problems, we demonstrated the effectiveness of IEMSO in offering valuable insights into various stages of the optimization process.
 The metrics were divided into four main categories: Sampling Core Metrics, Batch Properties Metrics, Optimization Process Metrics, and Feature Importance Metrics.
 Each category serves a unique purpose in elucidating different aspects of surrogate optimization, from explaining sampling strategies to understanding feature importance and evaluating the overall optimization process.
-Our results show that IEMSO not only enhances the interpretability of optimization outcomes but also enables experts to make informed decisions throughout the optimization process.
+Our results show that IEMSO not only enhances the explainability of surrogate optimization outcomes but also enables experts to understand the reason behind the performance difference among various approaches.
 By offering both intermediate and post-hoc explanations, IEMSO ensures that the decision-making processes are transparent, interpretable, and trustworthy, thereby increasing the reliability and applicability of surrogate optimization in complex, real-world scenarios.
 Future work could focus on expanding the set of explainability metrics and developing a user-friendly interface to further enhance the tool's applicability.